How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master equations: Abstract

 \section{Abstract}

-Semi- and quasi-classical (SC) theories can handle arbitrary interatomic interactions and are thus well-suited to predict quantum dynamics in condensed phases that encode energy and charge transport, spectroscopic responses, and chemical reactivity.
+Semi- and quasi-classical (SC) theories can handle anharmonic interactions and are thus well-suited to predict atomistic quantum dynamics in condensed phases that encode energy and charge transport, spectroscopic responses, and chemical reactivity.
 However, SC theories can be computationally expensive and inaccurate.
-When combined with generalized quantum master equations (GQMEs), the resulting SC-GQMEs have been observed to enhance the efficiency and accuracy of SC dynamics.
-Yet, while the mechanism responsible for improved efficiency is clear, the underlying improved accuracy remains elusive.
-What is worse, SC-GQMEs can yield unphysical dynamics in challenging parameter regimes---a shortcoming that might be avoided if the mechanism of accuracy improvement were understood.
+When combined with generalized quantum master equations (GQMEs), the resulting SC-GQMEs can enhance the efficiency and accuracy of SC dynamics.
+Yet, while the origin of improved efficiency is clear, the mechanism that improves accuracy remains elusive.
+Even worse, SC-GQMEs can yield unphysical dynamics in challenging parameter regimes---a shortcoming that might be avoided if the mechanism of accuracy improvement were understood.
 Here, we uncover this mechanism.
-We leverage short-time analyses to prove that exact, ``left-handed'' time-derivatives delay the onset of SC inaccuracy, and show that their numerical integration yields dynamics with improved accuracy, even \textit{without} the GQME.
-We find, however, that these derivatives are a double-edged sword: while offering greater short-time accuracy, they become unphysical in challenging parameter regimes.
-Because short-lived memory kernels can leverage short-time accuracy while circumventing long-time instability, we develop a protocol to unambiguously determine the memory kernel cutoff, even in challenging regimes where previous treatments had failed.
-Our protocol employs only accessible SC calculations and combines self-consistency with mixed-accuracy auxiliary kernels to triangulate a propitious kernel cutoff, yielding SC-GQME dynamics that are more accurate than the direct application of SC theory, while remaining physical and accurate over arbitrary times.
+We leverage short-time analyses to prove that exact, ``left-handed'' time-derivatives delay the onset of SC inaccuracy, even \textit{without} the GQME.
+However, these derivatives are a double-edged sword: while offering greater short-time accuracy, they become unphysical in challenging parameter regimes.
+Because short-lived SC-GQME kernels combine short-time accuracy with long-time stability, we develop a protocol to unambiguously determine the memory kernel cutoff, even in challenging cases where previous treatments had failed.
+Our protocol employs only SC calculations and combines self-consistency with mixed-accuracy auxiliary kernels to triangulate a propitious kernel cutoff, yielding SC-GQMEs with greater accuracy than SC theory alone, while remaining physical and accurate over arbitrary times.
 Our insights into accuracy improvement, identification of when the SC-GQME is advantageous, and kernel cutoff protocol are general and can be expected to apply to complex systems that go beyond simple models.